digital-fabric/polyphony/docs/user-guide/web-server.md

 in a completely effortless manner.

-Since HTTP 2 connections are multiplexed, allowing multiple concurrent requests on a single connection, each HTTP 2 stream is handled in a separate coprocess.
+Since HTTP 2 connections are multiplexed, allowing multiple concurrent requests on a single connection, each HTTP 2 stream is handled in a separate fiber.

 ## TLS termination